Skip to main content

 Budget & Legal Considerations

 Managers are very familiar with the challenge of managing to a budget, and Compensation is no exception.
 Budget resources need to be considered with all Compensation decisions.
 Working with your budgetary officials, managers need to be able to weigh the available resources against the factors of range placement.
 Other factors that cannot be avoided are legal implications.
 The primary legal consideration in terms of compensation is ensuring that “protected” classes are not discriminated against.
 Although these groups may not be intentionally discriminated against, the institution is legally liable if they are adversely impacted by salary decisions.
 Protected classes include sex, color, ethnicity, religion and age (for those over 40 years of age.)
-For specific information and guidance, you should contact your HR representative.
+For specific information and guidance, you should contact your People Experience representative.

 Balancing the Factors

 All of the preceding factors should be considered when making salary decisions.
 However, not all of the elements should be given equal weight in all circumstances.
 The manager should understand that a given situation and environment may make one or more of these elements particularly important.
 The Pay Guidelines require managers to use judgment and assume accountability in salary decisions.
-HR is a resource to advise and provide information to assist in these decisions.
+PE is a resource to advise and provide information to assist in these decisions.

 Communication with Staff